thisisthetechie/remote-console/README.md

 For more information about this project, visit the blog article at https://linkedin.com/pulse/creating-remote-console-solution-pete-mallam

 ## Getting Started
-The first thing you will need is a laptop (in my case, an old 32-bit Dell Inspiron Mini 10) with a working Linux install.
+The first thing I needed was a laptop (in this case, an old 32-bit Dell Inspiron Mini 10) with a working Linux install.
 If you want to enable GUI, then go ahead.
 My installation was all CLI.

 I think the very first thing I was forced to do was install the drivers for the Wireless LAN interface, which is an old complaint about Linux.